Turkish police detain politician staging parliament sit-in

 Gergerlioglu was convicted in 2018 and sentenced to two years and six months in prison for “spreading terrorist propaganda” after he retweeted a 2016 news article about a call for peace by the outlawed Kurdistan Workers’ Party, or PKK.
 An appeals court confirmed the conviction, saying he was “owning” and “legitimizing” the PKK by sharing the link, which included a photograph of armed fighters.

 The PKK is considered a terrorist organization in Turkey, Europe and the United States.
+It has led an armed insurgency against the Turkish state since 1984 and the conflict has killed tens of thousands of people.
+A fragile cease-fire and peace talks collapsed in the summer of 2015.

-Supreme Court prosecutors have also filed an indictment at the Constitutional Court for the HDP’s closure and are seeking a five-year ban on 687 members’ participation in politics.
+Supreme Court prosecutors have also filed an indictment at the Constitutional Court for the HDP’s closure this week and are seeking a five-year ban on 687 members’ participation in politics.
 It is the latest crackdown on the party, which has seen its former leaders, lawmakers and thousands of activists arrested.

+HDP is the second-largest opposition party in parliament, elected with more than 5.8 million votes in 2018.

+The Turkish president’s nationalist ally, Devlet Bahceli, had called on the assembly’s speaker to remove Gergerlioglu from the building in a series of tweets Saturday, describing him as a separatist.